What you can do to help with your claim for Brandon disability benefits

 - Prove your impairment meets or equals a listing at step 3 of the sequential evaluation process.

 - Corroborate the symptoms and functional limitations that you allege prevent you from being able to work.

 Get contact information for all treating health care professionals

 Your Brandon disability attorney may need to contact your treating health care professionals to obtain your records or written reports about your condition.
 The easiest way for you to gather contact information is to collect the business cards of every health care professional you see and forward them to your disability attorney.

 Failure to follow treatment can hurt your case for Brandon disability benefits or even lead to its denial.
 Poor compliance with medical advice may cause the judge at your disability hearing to doubt your truthfulness.
 The administrative law judge may conclude that you must not be as disabled as you claim to be, otherwise you would do a better job of following the prescribed treatment.

 Even if you are disabled, your Brandon application for Social Security disability benefits can be denied if you refuse to follow prescribed treatment and the treatment is expected to restore your ability to work.
 You can, or course, refuse treatment with good reason such as, among others, the treatment is very risky, you cannot afford it, another doctor has advised against it, or you have religious objections.

 Keep track of dates of all medical treatment

-Write down the dates of all medical treatment in a journal or on a calendar so your Tampa disability attorney can verify that Social Security has all your medical records.
+Write down the dates of all medical treatment in a journal or on a calendar so your Brandon disability attorney can verify that Social Security has all your medical records.
 Before your hearing, your attorney will ask you for this information.
-However, you do not need to call your Tampa disability attorney to report routine medical care.
+However, you do not need to call your Brandon disability attorney to report routine medical care.

 Keep a list of all your medications